-Learni Learning Outcomes A4.1.
-Recognise the basic principles that underpin the theory and practice of the property and construction industries.
-CON4TE1 INT4BE1 INT4BE2 LAW4RBE A4.2.
+Learni ng Outcomes Relevant modules A4.1.
+CON4TE1 INT4BE1

+Learning Outcomes Relevant modules INT4BE2 LAW4RBE A4.2.
 Outline the ethical, management, legal and regulatory frameworks and systems impacting on the property and construction industries.
 INT4SUS LAW4RBE PRO4BPR A4.3.
 Relate environment and sustainability issues to the property and construction industries.
 CON4TE1 INT4SUS A4.4.
 Explain the basic principles of property construction and associated technologies.
 CON4TE1 INT4BE1 INT4BE2